ava-labs/avalanche-wallet/README.md

-# AVAX Wallet
+# Avalanche (AVAX) Wallet

-This is the frontend Vue.js application for the AVAX Wallet.
+This is the frontend Vue.js application for the Avalanche (AVAX) Wallet.

 ## Prerequisites